nateshmbhat/rm-trash/README.md

 ## Usage :

-Usage is just like we use the rm command normally
+Usage is just like we use the rm command normally and supports all options of rm.

 ```
-rm filename foldername -r
+rmtrash filename foldername -r
 ```
 Now it shows your filename in the Trash which can then be easily restored to any desired location.